RaeRachael/JS_exploration_game/readme.md

 ### [Link to the Ruby, terminal version](https://github.com/RaeRachael/exploration_game)

 The ruby version of this game has similar features, but is only able to be played in the terminal and suffers from limited graphics associated with that display.
 But as this is an extenstion of the same project details found in the readme there will be applicable here.

+Pausing work on this game for the time being.

 ### How the Game Works